sedrickmoore/file-organizer/README.md

 Ensures all uncategorized files are placed in the Others/ folder.

+Use a JSON file to create custom categories.

 ### Installation

 Ensure you have Python installed (version 3.x recommended).